 - Choose safe vehicles for your teenagers.
 Proper attention to the vehicle a teen drives is as important as his or her actual driving.

 Look for automobiles with high safety ratings (air bags, crumple zones, etc.).
 Look at federal statistics and consumer-report literature to help evaluate the safety rating of a vehicle.
 The Insurance Institute for Highway Safety (IIHS) offers valuable vehicle and safety advisories.
-Go to the IIHS website for the latest crash test results or check out our Safe Cars for Teens section.
+Go to the IIHS website for the latest crash test results or check out our car buying resources.